TBD54566975/dwn-sdk-js/README.md

 This repository contains a reference implementation of Decentralized Web Node (DWN) as per the [specification](https://identity.foundation/decentralized-web-node/spec/).
 This specification is in a draft state and very much so a WIP.
 For the foreseeable future, a lot of the work on DWN will be split across this repo and the repo that houses the specification, which you can find [here](https://github.com/decentralized-identity/decentralized-web-node).
 The current goal is to produce a beta implementation by March 2023.
 This won't include all interfaces described in the DWN spec, but will be enough to begin building applications.

+This project is used as a dependency by several other projects.

 Proposals and issues for the specification itself should be submitted as pull requests to the [spec repo](https://github.com/decentralized-identity/decentralized-web-node).

 ## Installation